Conferences and Events Funding Schemes

-A major award of £1,000 is made annually for an international conference, held in the UK, on any aspect of the history of philosophy.
+A major award of a up to £2,000 is made twice a year for an international conference, held in the UK, on any aspect of the history of philosophy.
 The theme of the conference should be one that would be attractive for a special issue of the BJHP, to be guest-edited, as appropriate, by one or more of the conference organizers.
 No guarantee of eventual publication can be made, but it will be a requirement of the award that a collection of papers based on the conference be offered to the BJHP for publication as one of its special issues.

-Applicants are encouraged to contact the Editor of the BJHP, Prof. Michael Beaney email@example.com, to discuss possibilities in advance of applying for the grant.
+Applicants must contact the Editor of the BJHP, Prof. Michael Beaney firstname.lastname@example.org, to discuss possibilities in advance of applying for the grant.

 Deadlines for applications are the 15th April and the 30th October every year.

 Successful applicants must agree to abide by the following rules:

 - At least one award applicant must be a member of the BSHP.

 - The Management Committee of the BSHP must approve the association.

 - The association with the BSHP must be acknowledged in all publicity material.

 - Reports on planning and progress must be delivered to the Management Committee of the BSHP on request.

 - As in the case of all BSHP conferences, BSHP members must be offered a reduction of at least 10% on conference registration fees (to be indicated on the registration form).